graphql/graphql-spec/spec/Section 2 -- Language.md

 OperationDefinition :

-- OperationType Name?
+- OperationKind Name?
 VariablesDefinition?
 Directives?
 SelectionSet
 - SelectionSet

-OperationType : one of `query` `mutation` `subscription`
+OperationKind : one of `query` `mutation` `subscription`

-There are three types of operations that GraphQL models:
+There are three kinds of operations that GraphQL models:

 - query - a read-only fetch.
 - mutation - a write followed by a fetch.
 - subscription - a long-lived request that fetches data in response to source events.

-Each operation is represented by an optional operation name and a selection set.
+:: Each operation is represented by an optional operation name and a _root selection set_ which describes the initial set of fields to request from that _operation type_.

 For example, this mutation operation might "like" a story and then retrieve the new number of likes: